On quantum separation of variables beyond fundamental representations: Sklyanin's type construction of the SoV basis

-i.e. the dimension of the representation, $\mathsf{B}^{(K)}$-eigencovectors which are independent and so form a basis as soon as they are all nonzero as they are associated to different eigenvalues of $\mathsf{B}^{(K)}(\lambda )$ .
-This last statement can be for example shown by constructing the $\mathsf{B }^{(K)}$-eigenvectors and proving that the action of a $\mathsf{B}^{(K)}$ -eigencovector on the $\mathsf{B}^{(K)}$-eigenvector associated to the same eigenvalue is nonzero.
-We omit this steps as they can be done following exactly the same lines described in the case of the antiperiodic boundary conditions \cite{Nic13b}.
+i.e. the dimension of the representation, $\mathsf{B}^{(K)}$-eigenco-vectors which are independent and so form a basis as soon as they are all nonzero as they are associated to different eigenvalues of $\mathsf{B}^{(K)}(\lambda )$ .
+This last statement can be for example shown by constructing the $\mathsf{B }^{(K)}$-eigenvectors and proving that the action of a $\mathsf{B}^{(K)}$ -eigenco-vector on the $\mathsf{B}^{(K)}$-eigenvector associated to the same eigenvalue is nonzero.
+We omit this steps as they can be done following exactly the same lines described in the case of the anti-periodic boundary conditions \cite{Nic13b}.